 - When you believe the person has swallowed or breathed in water, even if they appear to be fully recovered, or

-- When the person goes from one seizure to another without regaining consciousness between seizures. or
+- When the person goes from one seizure to another without regaining consciousness between seizure, or

 - When the seizure lasts longer than is usual for the person or, if in doubt, when the seizure continues for more than five minutes, or